lukecav/awesome-woocommerce/README.md

 * [WooCommerce International SKU](https://github.com/pmgarman/wc-international-sku) - Add a secondary SKU to products that is used for orders shipping outside of the base country of WooCommerce (international orders).
 * [Woocommerce Global Cart](https://github.com/stephenafamo/woocommerce-global-cart) - This allows users to maintain a single shopping cart across all subsites in a multisite install.
 * [Custom code snippets and examples for SkyVerge-built WooCommerce extensions](https://github.com/skyverge/wc-plugins-snippets) - Welcome to the wc-plugins-snippets repository!
 This repository stores code snippets related to SkyVerge WooCommerce plugins to modify or add onto plugin behavior.
+* [WooCommerce Subscriptions Importer and Exporter](https://github.com/Prospress/woocommerce-subscriptions-importer-exporter) - Import or export subscriptions in your WooCommerce store via CSV.

 ## Search Plugins
 * [ElasticPress](https://wordpress.org/plugins/elasticpress/) - A fast and flexible search and query engine for WordPress.